collocations.org

 mean (sb), wish sb

-I''m sorry if I upset you - I didn''t mean any harm. | No one wishes you harm.
+I'm sorry if I upset you—I didn't mean any harm.

 come to, suffer

-I don''t think he''ll come to any harm if his mother is with him.
+I don't think he'll come to any harm if his mother is with him.

 keep sb from, prevent, protect sb from, shield sb from

-The children were removed from their parents to prevent harm to them. | She tried to shield her child from harm.
+The children were removed from their parents to prevent harm to them.

-HARM + VERB
+harm + VERB

 come to sb/sth

-I don''t want any harm to come to these pictures.
+I don't want any harm to come to these pictures.

-~ from
+harm from

 babies at risk of serious harm from their parents

-~ to
+harm to

 the harm done to the environment